-Interests help you stay updated with personal interests like news, stocks, and local weather, so you always have the latest information on the topics you care about.
+Interests help you stay up to date with personal interests like news, stocks, and local weather, so you always have the latest information on the topics you care about.

-Once you've added interests, Bing tracks them for you and shows related news and updates on the Bing homepage.
+Once you've added interests, Bing tracks them for you and shows you related news and updates on the Bing homepage, as well as in emails, notifications, and other areas.

 You'll see your interest tiles on the Bing homepage.
 On MSN, you'll see updates on pages related to your interests.
 For example, if the MSFT stock price is an interest, you'll see updates on MSN Money.
 On Windows Phone 8.1, you'll get updates on your phone.